shawfe/information-system/README.md

 - Database: MongoDB
 - UI kit: Angular Material UI
 - CMS: Strapi
-- Other Packages: ngx-translate, Ace Editor, Quill Editor, and a service for code execution (name to be recalled).
+- Other Packages: ngx-translate, Ace Editor, Quill Editor, and a service for code execution.

 ## Installation and Usage